 Until further notice:

 We are requesting that if you are acutely ill with a cough, fever, or respiratory symptoms that you please call the office.
-Please do not schedule online or just come in.
-HOWEVER, if you are experiencing respiratory distress, that is an Emergency and may require that you go to the ER.
+Please do not just come inside with these symptoms.
+Additionally, if you’ve tested positive for COVID-19 and have not isolated for 5 days, please do not come inside.
+HOWEVER, if you are experiencing respiratory distress, that is an emergency and may require that you go to the ER.

-We are attempting to manage as much as we can over the phone and/or via Telemedicine right now to minimize the potential exposure for our team and other patients.
+We are attempting to manage as much as we can over the phone, outside in the parking lot and/or via Telemedicine right now to minimize the potential exposure for our team and other patients.

 Office Visit & Telemedicine Guidelines: